The Ice Pirates

-The Ice Pirates is a 1984 American comic science fiction film directed by Stewart Raffill, who co-wrote the screenplay with Krull writer Stanford Sherman.
-The film stars Robert Urich, Mary Crosby and Michael D. Roberts; other notable featured actors are Anjelica Huston, Ron Perlman, Bruce Vilanch, John Carradine and former football player John Matuszak.
+The Ice Pirates is a 1984 American comic space opera film directed by Stewart Raffill, from a screenplay co-written with Stanford Sherman.
+It stars Robert Urich, Mary Crosby and Michael D. Roberts; and features Anjelica Huston, Ron Perlman, Bruce Vilanch, John Carradine and former football player John Matuszak.

+The film was released by MGM/UA on March 16, 1984.
+It received generally poor reviews on initial release, but was a moderate commercial success and has developed a cult following.

 Plot

-In a distant future, water is so scarce and rationed that it is considered an immensely valuable substance, both as a commodity and as a currency in ice cubes.
+In a distant galaxy, water is so scarce and rationed that it is considered an immensely valuable substance, both as a commodity and as a currency in ice cubes.
 The Templars of Mithra control the water and they destroy worlds that have natural water, leaving the galaxy virtually dry.
 Pirates dedicate their lives to raiding ships and looting the ice from the cargo holds to make a living.

 Jason is the leader of a band of pirates that raid a Templar cruiser for its ice, and discover the beautiful princess Karina in a stasis pod.
 He decides to kidnap her, waking her up, and alarming the Templars.
 Jason and his pirates flee, but are pursued by Templar ships.
 Jason lets some of his crew, Maida and Zeno, escape while Roscoe stays to help Jason.
 Both Jason and Roscoe are captured.

 After their capture, they meet Killjoy on their way to become slaves but first they will be 'redesigned': castrated and lobotomized.
 As Roscoe and Jason are shuffled into the processing facility, Killjoy walks past in a stolen monk's habit as priests are spared "just in case".
 Our heroes are spared this fate, however, when Princess Karina intervenes and purchases them as her slaves, having them work as servants.
 That evening, they are reunited with Killjoy (disguised as a robot).
 Jason, Karina, Roscoe, Killjoy, Karina's servant Nanny and her robot butler Percy manage to leave the planet before the Supreme Commander arrives to arrest her.